anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There surely is in human nature an inherent propensity to extract all the good out of all the evil.
+Quote: A lot of people give up just before theyre about to make it.
+You know you never know when that next obstacle is going to be the last one.

-By: Benjamin Haydon
+By: Chuck Norris